gigimushroom/RedisProxy/readme.md

 Each job will send to a **Job Queue**, aiming to process by order.

-**WorkerPool** contains a configurable number of workers to handler jobs.
+**WorkerPool** contains a configurable number of workers to handle jobs.

 **Worker** always listen to incoming job, and run forver until receives shutdown notification